pixelcmtd/clac/README.md

 A function `λx.f x` can be written as `f`.
 That's it!

-A real world example: You want to define a function for adding two.
-The obvious solution would be `add-two ← λ x . + 2 x`.
-But if you want to feel like a **real** badass hacker, you can write it as `add-two ← + 2`.
+A real world example: You want a function for adding two.
+The obvious solution would be `λ x . + 2 x`.
+But if you want to feel like a **real** badass hacker, you can write it as `+ 2`.

 Most Haskell linters even force you to write your code this way, and you should.